debugger24/Peer2Peer/README.md

 =======================================================================================================
 **Requirements:**

--Linux system with python installed.
+- Linux system with python installed.
--Python version should be equal or greater than 2.6.
+- Python version should be equal or greater than 2.6.
--You can check this just be typing python in the terminal (assuming python is already installed).
+- You can check this just be typing python in the terminal (assuming python is already installed).

 Note: Please refer to the design document for detailed explaination of the architecture.